RobertoPrevato/jekyll-now/_posts/2018-01-13-Upgrading-Azure-Storage-Python-SDK-to-support-asyncio.md

         self.loop.run_until_complete(go())
 ```

-This way, I rapidly edited three read functions to use `asyncio`: `list_containers`, `get_blob_metadata`, `list_blobs`.
+This way, I rapidly edited three read functions to be asynchronous: `list_containers`, `get_blob_metadata`, `list_blobs`.
 Note that the only I/O bound operations in this library are those interacting with the REST APIs.
 Arguably, the most complex code in `azure-storage-common` is the one creating and handling `Shared Access Signatures`, and this is CPU bound, so we don't need to touch it.

-To simplify the process, I checked once again the [original repository](https://github.com/Azure/azure-storage-python) and prepared an environment for debugging, like described above.
-This way it's possible to debug the original working code while working on edited (and often broken) code.
+To simplify the process, I cloned again the [original repository](https://github.com/Azure/azure-storage-python) in a second folder and prepared an environment for debugging, like described above.
+This way it's possible to debug the original, working, code while working on edited (and often broken) code.

 ---

-I then altered two write functions to use `asyncio`: `set_blob_metadata`, `create_blob_from_text`.
+I then modified two write functions: `set_blob_metadata`, `create_blob_from_text`.
 In this case there was a minor problem: Authentication header was invalid because `aiohttp` is adding extra headers before shooting the REST API, hence invalidating the signed token.

-The solution was found simply by comparing the headers sent by original code using `requests` with the headers sent by `aiohttp`.
+The solution was found simply, comparing the headers sent by original code using `requests` with the headers sent by `aiohttp`.
 A quick workaround is to make Azure library aware of these extra headers, before creating the signed access token.

 ```python
                     # NB: aiohttp adds extra headers that would break the authentication token